CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/webui_build_configuration.md

 minify: Whether to minify HTML/CSS with
         third_party/node/node_modules/html-minifier.
 Defaults to false.
 use_js: Whether to output .js files instead of .ts files.
 Defaults to false.
 scheme: One of ['chrome', 'relative'].
-Defaults to 'chrome'.
+Defaults to 'relative'.
 Specifies whether
         dependencies of the generated wrapper file should be imported with "chrome://resources" or scheme-relative "//resources" URLs.
 ```